 A. Overview of Influence Communications.

 As an independent strategic concept, propaganda can take many guises and its effects can be diverse.
 For example, until relatively recently, the internationally accessible BBC World Service was funded by the British Foreign and Commonwealth Office (FCO).
-This is particularly pertinent because the FCO is a government office which openly states that its aim is to “pursunational interests and protect the UK as a force for good in the worpromote the interests of British citizens, safeguard the UK’s security, defend our value” Arguably, it is somewhat inconceivable that the UK Government would fund an organization that looked to run counter to these stated objectives.
+This is particularly pertinent because the FCO is a government office which openly states that its aim is to “pursue … national interests and protect the UK as a force for good in the world … promote the interests of British citizens, safeguard the UK’s security, defend our values[.]”
+Arguably, it is somewhat inconceivable that the UK Government would fund an organization that looked to run counter to these stated objectives.
 One might perhaps choose to endorse the viewpoint that the dissemination of a pro-democratic, nonpartisan, and pro-human rights news feed (and one which includes shipping forecasts!) does not qualify as propaganda—especially, if one recalls the definition of propaganda presented above.
 However, certain government figureheads in several of the states in which the World Service is broadcast are unlikely to wholeheartedly agree.

 The point here is that if a state does choose to utilize such methods for promoting its best-interests and/or “grand strategy”, then one might also reasonably posit that such “shameless” self-promotion can also be seen as a method of defending against “threats to its political independence”.
 As previously noted, threats of this type are prohibited by Article 2(4) UN Charter, though these will be subject, of course, to severity.
 Nonetheless, in relation to this use of propaganda as an ongoing “defensive” mechanism, the present authors coin the term “perpetual self-defense”.
 This is accompanied by an acknowledgement that, at least insofar as genuinely independent news sources are concerned, “forceful measures” are generally unlikely to occur as a direct consequence of their broadcast.

-As a form of perpetual self-defense (and dependent to subjective appraisal…) the BBC World Service would perhaps be best positioned at one end of a second sliding scale with the designation “least-harmful” propaganda.
+As a form of perpetual self-defense (and dependent to subjective appraisal…) the BBC World Service would perhaps be best positioned at one end of a second sliding scale with the designation of “least-harmful” propaganda.
 In contrast, as identified by organizations such as the International Committee of the Red Cross (ICRC), the exponential increase in the spread of digital technologies is allowing for the increasingly rapid spread of communications which look to disseminate MDH.
 The distinct problem is that in contrast to the pre-digital era, social media platforms now provide a single individual with an opportunity to reach and influence as many, if not more individuals, than traditional platforms such as regulated news outlets.
-In fact, in crisis contexts such as Myanmar, South Sudan and Ethiopia, MDH has been disseminated via social media platforms, and public opinion has been manipulated based on false or incomplete information, which may have exacerbated the humanitarian crises at hand.
+In fact, in crisis contexts such as Myanmar, South Sudan, and Ethiopia, MDH has been disseminated via social media platforms, and public opinion has been manipulated based on false or incomplete information, which may have exacerbated the humanitarian crises at hand.

 As a genus of propaganda, MDH would therefore be placed at the opposite end of the sliding scale to legitimate news feeds—being of the type that are potentially the “most harmful”.
 Indeed, the ICRC believe the spread of MDH may have long-lasting negative humanitarian consequences.
 For example, where individuals, or groups of individuals, are persuaded to behave in a certain manner, such as targeting a minority group with violence or threats thereof.
 Moreover, it might also be the case that the consequences of spreading MDH will stretch beyond the direct infliction of harm, to a wider displacement of targeted groups should they feel it necessary to flee their community in order to escape the resulting violence and/or persecution.